This post may contain affiliate links, from which we earn an income.

 Elevate your Pisa experience with a reserved entrance trip up the Leaning Tower and climb the 294 steps up the tower and witness unrivaled views over Miracles Square.

 Pisa is also home to several other historical sites, including the Piazza dei Miracoli, also known as the Square of Miracles, which contains the Leaning Tower, the Cathedral of Santa Maria Assunta, and the Baptistery.
 The Piazza dei Cavalieri, or Knights’ Square, is another point of interest.
 It was once the political center of the Republic of Pisa.

 Make the most of your time in Pisa and book a local tour guide.
-Within Pisa, locals are offering unique activities including truffle hunting in San Miniato, pasta-making classes, Pisa market tours with a cooking class and e-bike trips through the rural Tuscan countryside.
+Within Pisa, residents are offering unique activities including truffle hunting in San Miniato, pasta-making classes, Pisa food tours and e-bike trips through the rural Tuscan countryside.